DanH42/tincan-nodejs/README.md

 tincan-nodejs
 =============

-A thin wrapper for reading and writing data using the tincan.me API
+A thin wrapper for reading and writing data using the tincan.me API using Node.JS

 Installation
 ------------